WashifAkhtar/Chibi-Oni_Attack_Tool/Linux/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ## Contact